-Until that time comes, we still need to keep us humans informed as to the goings on within organisations.
+Until that time comes, we still need to keep us humans informed as to the goings-on within organizations.
 One way we do that is through the visual display of information.
-The Datalabs team have designed dashboards within tools like Power BI and Tableau, in CRMs, custom interfaces, for intranets and more.
-Throughout these projects, we’ve learnt a few things about how to design a good visual interface.
+The Datalabs Agency team has designed dashboards within tools like Power BI and Tableau, in CRMs, custom interfaces, for intranets, and more.
+Throughout these projects, we’ve learned a few things about how to design a good visual interface.

 What I know now, after working on dashboard projects for a few years, is that success is not measured in the choice between a pie chart or a stacked bar (stacked bar usually wins btw).